sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 13/04/2021

+Added a caravan system and removed the migration (for now).
+From time to time, a caravan can spawn at a city and bring a small amount of a random race to that city.
+Allow some mix of population and keep things interesting.

+Added a Hill location archetype and did some balancing.

 ### 12/04/2021

 Added a migration system.
 Fro each city, a certain number of population come from neighbouring cities, depending on happiness levels.
 Not conclusive yet.